paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-72a-creating-helpful-incentives-to-produce-semiconductors-for-america.md

 Subsec. (b)(3).
 Pub.
 L. 117–81, § 217(2), added par.
 (3).

 #### “Congressional Defense Committees” Defined
-For definition of “congressional defense committees”, see section 3 of Pub.
-L. 116–283, listed in a table under [section 101 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101&num=0&edition=prelim), Armed Forces.
+For definition of “congressional defense committees” as the Committees on Armed Services and Appropriations of the Senate and the House of Representatives, see [section 101 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101&num=0&edition=prelim), Armed Forces, as made applicable by section 3 of Pub.
+L. 116–283, which is listed in a table under [section 101 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101&num=0&edition=prelim).

 <a id="section-4654"></a>